isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 <p> Ask your child to predict what will happen when you combine baking soda and vinegar in a bottle.
 Ask your child to predict what will happen if you combine the same ingredients, but cover the top of the bottle with a balloon.</p>

 <h4>Instructions: </h4>
 <p>1.
-Using the funnel, add 1-2 teaspoon of baking soda into the balloon.</p>
+Using the funnel, add 1-2 teaspoons of baking soda into the balloon.</p>
 <p><img src="/images/science-lfa/Balloon%20inflater/Step%201.jpg" style="width:300px; text-align:center;"></p>

 <p>2.
 Pour the vinegar into the bottle until it is half-filled.</p>